Electronic-Mango/memes-discord-bot/README.md

 ### From source

  1. Create a Discord bot.
- 1. Install all packages from `requirements.txt`.
+ 2. Install all packages from `requirements.txt`.
- 1. Fill missing values in `settings.yml` (mainly Discord bot token), or supply custom `settings.yml` file with overwritting values.
+ 3. Fill missing values in `settings.yml` (mainly Discord bot token), or supply custom `settings.yml` file with overwriting values.
- 1. Execute `src/main.py` via Python.
+ 4. Execute `src/main.py` via Python.

 ### Docker

  1. Create a Discord bot.
- 1. Create and fill `custom_settings.yml` file with overwritting values from `settings.yml`, mainly Discord bot token.
+ 2. Create and fill `custom_settings.yml` file with overwriting values from `settings.yml`, mainly Discord bot token.
     You can also fill `settings.yml` directly.
     Or you can modify `docker-compose.yml` to load custom `settings.yml` from a mounted volume, rather than from a file in the docker image.
- 1. Run `docker compose up -d --build` in terminal.
+ 3. Run `docker compose up -d --build` in terminal.

 You can skip the `--build` flag if you didn't modify the source code (or `custom_settings.yml` file).

-By default all YAML files from the project root are added to the Docker image.
+By default, all YAML files from the project root are added to the Docker image.
 If you don't want to rebuild the image every time you modify `settings.yml` or `custom_settings.yml` you can load custom one from a mounted volume.
 This will require modification to `docker-compose.yml`.